stackql/stackql-registry-docs/docs/google-docs/providers/google/lifesciences/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Cloud Life Sciences Is A Suite Of Services And Tools For Managing, Processing, And Transforming Life Sciences Data.
+Cloud Life Sciences is a suite of services and tools for managing, processing, and transforming life sciences data.

 :::info Service Summary